GreyHound87/array-manager/README.md

 # Array Manager

-This is a Single Page Application (SPA) built with React and Vite to demonstrate multiple solutions for managing and protecting an array of objects.
+This is a SPA built to demonstrate multiple solutions for managing and protecting an array of objects.